Hash Browns

 Let the potatoes sit for 4-5 minutes without stirring or flipping, until the bottom has turned golden brown:

-Then you can stir the potatoes and continue cooking for another 15 minutes, stirring every 5 minutes or so, until the potatoes are tender, and crisped and browned on most sides:
+Then you can stir and continue cooking for another 15 minutes, stirring every 5 minutes or so, until the potatoes are tender, and crisped and browned on most sides:

-Serve the hash browns promptly, as potatoes tend to become less tender when they’re cold, and you want to keep them crisp as well.
+Serve your homemade hash browns promptly, as potatoes tend to become less tender when they’re cold, and you want to keep them crisp as well.
+For this reason, it is advantageous to serve your golden hash browns in a hot skillet right at the table.
+A cast iron skillet will hold heat the longest.

-Storing leftovers: Leftovers keep well in the fridge for up to 5 days.
+Place in an airtight container to prevent the potatoes from absorbing off flavors, and keep in the fridge for up to 5 days.

-Freezing: You can freeze this recipe for up to 2 months.
+Absolutely!
+You can freeze for up to 2 months.
 Store in an airtight container so the potatoes don’t dry out.
+To thaw, leave in the fridge overnight, or add an extra couple minutes to reheating cook time.

-Reheating: You can reheat in the microwave, but they won’t be crispy like when you made them.
-If you want to re-crisp them, cook in a nonstick skillet for about 10 minutes.
+You can reheat in the microwave, but they won’t be crispy like when you made them.
+If you want to re-crisp them, cook in a nonstick skillet over medium heat for 5-8 minutes.

 Hash Browns